New here? Save 10% off your first course!

-The minimum requirement for becoming a Fitness Instructor is a Level 2 Gym Instructor Qualification.
+The minimum requirement for becoming a Fitness Instructor is a Level 2 Fitness Instructor Qualification this can be gained from a Level 2 fitness instructor course.

 You’ll also want to make sure that the course you sign up for is accredited either by CIMSPA, as this is valued by most employers.